PostHog/posthog.com/contents/blog/best-open-source-analytics-tools.md

 ## 1. [PostHog](https://posthog.com/)
 ![PostHog - Best open source analytics tool](../images/blog/open-source-analytics-tools/posthog-screenshot1.png)

 PostHog is an all-in-one open source analytics platform that offers all the essential tools you need to build better products, including funnels, feature flags, heat maps, session recordings and more.
-It’s entirely self-serve, with no SQL needed to run queries and the ability to auto-capture event information out of the box.
+It’s entirely self-serve, with the ability to auto-capture event information out of the box.
+The interface makes querying your data a breeze, with no SQL required.

 Best of all, PostHog can be self-hosted on your existing infrastructure — making it an excellent alternative to tools such as Mixpanel if you’re concerned about privacy.

+Of course, we _would_ say PostHog is the best open source analytics platform, but if you need convincing then you can get started for free and decide for yourself today!

 ### Strengths
 - All-in-one analytics suite